Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 The fifth oxygen atom called the dummy site q_O=0 is to correlate with adjacent molecules using the Lennard-Jones potential Psi(r)= eps_A/r^12 -eps_B /r^6 (Ref.
 1).

-Molecular dynamics simulations of water and ice are shown at README.md and PDF documents on this repository.
+Description of molecular dynamics simulations of water and ice is shown at README.md and PDF documents on this repository.
 These are "Water_TIP5P_Simulation.pdf" for numerical coding and "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_code.pdf" for physics simulations.
 The freezing ice state by microwaves, which is our theory discovery in J.Chem.Phys.